A few tips for bicycle shop managers (and owners).

 Visit many corporate retail stores near you and take notes

 Most shops want to keep that “home grown” feeling.
 I’m not recommending to lose that, if anything harness it but don’t forget in the end you are fighting to win customers over.
 Retailers that I recommend to visit include The Gap, REI, Apple, Best Buy, and Starbucks.
 Did they give you breathing room for when you first walked in?
-Did they great you warmly?
+Did they greet you warmly?
 Was the store clean and organized?
 Did the staff present themselves well and provide help when needed?
 Were you ever lost in the store?
 Did you feel rushed?
 How was the checkout process if you purchased something?

 Clean your bathrooms as if your mom was visiting